 4. George b. probably at Halifax, September 1899

-The Reverend William Webb was born in England in 1803.
+The Reverend William Webb was born in England on November 5, 1803.
 No information is available about his parents.
-His grave marker states that he was born in the County of Wiltshire, but his grand-daughter stated (about 1910) that he was from Bath.
+His grave marker states that he was born in the County of Wiltshire, but his grand-daughter stated (about 1910) that he was from the (nearby) city of Bath.
 He came as a Wesleyan Methodist missionary to Nova Scotia in 1827, and he was officially ordained at the 1831 annual conference.

 He served the Barrington Methodist circut in Shelburne County between August 18, 1833 and May 13, 1836.
 At the time of the 1838 census, he was living in Windsor township, Hants County, and his family consisted of two boys under age 6, two girls under age 6, one male over age 14, and 3 females over age 14.

 In about 1840, he was hired by Trinity Methodist church in Amherst at a salary of £18 per year.
 While the early administrative records have not survived, Rev. William is listed as the officiating minister on the baptismal registers from August 1843 until July 1846.
 He later moved to Charlottetown, Prince Edward Island, where he died on July 4, 1847, very probably of pnemounia.
-He is buried in Charlottetown "in the old-burial ground, at the entrance of the Malpeque road".
+He is buried in the Old Protestant Burying Ground, Charlottetown.

 There is very little information available about his wife.
 On May 24, 1832, Rev. Webb married Mary Ann MCNEIL (b. about 1804) at the Brunswick Street Methodist Church in Halifax.
 Mary Ann died at Dartmouth on June 3, 1860, and she is buried in the family plot in Camp Hill Cemetery, Halifax.
 On the 1881 census, John Wesley Webb reported that his mother had been born in Nova Scotia.

 b.
 April 17, 1833